 I’ve always known he had a strong connection with Xinjiang and it was finally confirmed earlier this year when I learned he was publishing Chinese Turkestan, a beautiful photographic documentary of this region and its people.

-The book is available on Amazon, but before you check it out you should read the interview below in which he shared with me what first drew him to Xinjiang, how he was able to capture its timeless elements on film, and which places here he would consider his favorite.
+The book is available on Amazon, but before you check it out you should read the interview below.
+He shared with me what first drew him to Xinjiang, how he was able to capture its timeless elements on film, and which places here he would consider his favorite.

 Josh: Could you share with us what first brought you to China and, more specifically, to Xinjiang?